How to Donate Real Estate as a Gift

 Step 11

-- RGF provides the donor and donor’s advisor a final Net Gift Estimate reconciling the initial assumptions to actual values.
+- RGF will provide the donor and the donor’s advisor a final Net Gift Estimate reconciling the initial assumptions to the actual outcomes.

 Realty Gift Fund accepts Outright Donations, Bargain Sales, Partial Interests, and Bequests.
-Donations to RGF can be used to fund one or multiple other nonprofits, and/or Donor Advised Funds, in any combination.
+Donations can be used to fund one or multiple other charities, in any combination, including Donor Advised Funds.